jphalimi/PythonForMIC/Doc/library/curses.rst

    .. note::

-      A *character* means a C character (an ASCII code), rather than a Python character (a string of length 1).
+      A *character* means a C character (an ASCII code), rather then a Python character (a string of length 1).
 (This note is true whenever the documentation mentions a character.)
 The built-in :func:`ord` is handy for conveying strings to codes.